Comment on page

 The developers building on Kinto have two contact points with the KYC system.

-- PII Request.
+• PII Request.
 If the application needs to store PII for any reason, the developers must explicitly request this data from the user.
 The user can grant this data by signing a message with their wallet.
 Then, the application can call a Kinto ID node endpoint with this signature and receive the data stored in the appropriate KYC provider.
-You can test the PII reveal from your account page.

 Kinto Nodes are responsible for processing KYC/AML callbacks from KYC providers and replying to application requests.